When a Stranger Calls (2006 film): Plot

+Days later while recovering in the hospital, Jill is awakened to a popping balloon from a group of “get well” balloons floating at her ceiling.
+She tries calling the nurses station but gets no answer.
+She gets out of the bed and walks to the door and looks out, but she finds the nurses station and hallways are empty of people.
+Her room phone starts to ring, and she goes back in the room to answer it.
+While looking at her reflection in the mirror, the assailant appears behind and grabs her.
+She shrieks hysterically, waking from her hallucination as the doctors and her father try to stop her frantic panicking.

 Production

 Screen Gems first announced production of When a Stranger Calls in August 2004, with Jake Wade Wall penning the script.
 Screen Gems had plans to release both a remake of the original film and a sequel titled When a Stranger Returns.

 Casting

 Evan Rachel Wood was offered the role of Jill, but turned it down.
 Camilla Belle was then approached and almost turned the role down due to her personal dislike for horror films but West, the director, convinced her that he was going more for a psychological thriller so she accepted.
 To prepare for the role, Belle had to do two months of weight-training and learning how to run.
 Belle was injured twice on the set; she struck a wooden bridge, cutting and scarring her hand, and also slammed her head against a glass window.

 Filming

 Principal photography occurred from January 1 to February 28, 2005, in California.
 Bellarmine-Jefferson High School was used to portray the high school seen in the film, and Signal Hill was used to portray the carnival.
 Running Springs was the filming location used for the road sequences.
 The house that was used in the film is located at Culver Studios in Culver City, California.